-

 Alerts

-Alerts can be a great resource for alerting staff to medical, behavioral, or other red flags for various issues that don’t fall under the dog’s medical or behavioral reasons.
+Alerts can be a great resource to alert staff & volunteers to all medical, behavioral, or other red flags for various issues that don’t necessarily fall under the dog’s medical or behaviors.

 To begin, follow steps on searching / selecting the dog with which you would like to add/edit their file.